Scrum Master Role – Everything What Managers Need to Know

 - Organizational exchange events like Open Spaces or World Cafes for the team, its stakeholders, and the organization

 - Sharing insights throughout the company through blogging, internal conferences, etc.

 - Being a contact person for everyone in the team and the company who has any questions regarding Agile

-Scrum Master role – he or she performs several important roles and is a vital member in an organisation.
-In summary, Scrum Masters help organisations to improve:
+Scrum Master role - he or she performs several important roles and is a vital member of an organization.
+In summary, Scrum Masters help organizations to improve:

 - customer satisfaction

 In the Scrum world, a ScrumMaster is often known as a Servant Leader, but we believe that very few people know what a Servant Leader is.